-8.10 The design of the building would incorporate a traditional styled appearance consisting of gables and bays to the front elevation - maintaining the overall street scene with use of an appropriate materials palette (burgundy brickwork, render and grey roof tiles) with an adequate balance between brick, render and glazing and appropriate roof proportions.
+8.10 The design of the building would incorporate a traditional styled appearance consisting of gables and bays to the front elevation, maintaining the overall street scene with use of an appropriate materials palette (burgundy brickwork, render and grey roof tiles) with an adequate balance between brick, render and glazing and appropriate roof proportions.
 The main front element would present a traditional architectural response, consisting of gabled bays.

-- 8.11 Whilst the eaves and ridge heights would be higher than the adjoining property (18 Fairhaven Avenue) they would match with the prevailing street scene that continues to the dwellings at 16A Fairhaven Avenue that terminate the cul-desac and would be in line with the prevailing building line. - 8.12 Whilst the frontage would be given over to hard-standing to allow for off street parking, there would be some soft landscaping incorporated, along with a section of soft landscaping along the boundary of the site.
+8.11 Whilst the frontage would be given over to hard-standing to allow for off street parking there would be some soft landscaping surrounding it, along with a section of soft landscaping along the boundary.
+Furthermore there is existing hardstanding serving the existing bungalow.
 This would reflect the arrangement of the neighbouring buildings and would be acceptable.